hyungjoomoon/hyungjoomoon.github.io/index.md

   <div class="news-item">
     <span class="news-date">[Nov.
 2023]</span>
     <span class="news-text">
-      My paper “Pointing-and-Acquisition for Optical Wireless in 6G: From Algorithms to Performance Evaluation” has been accepted to asdf asdf <span class="nowrap"><strong>IEEE COMMAG</strong></span>.
+      My paper “Pointing-and-Acquisition for Optical Wireless in 6G: From Algorithms to Performance Evaluation” has been accepted to <strong>IEEE COMMAG</strong>.
     </span>
   </div>